tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

   * Site-wide

-    * Use this option if you want to have this effect on all Portfolio pages.
+    Use this option if you want to have this effect on all Portfolio pages.

-    * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[portfolio page project navigation top options.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Read the code for any instructions within.

     * Add code from file **[portfolio page project navigation top.html][9]** to Website > Pages > Custom Code > Code Injection > FOOTER.